Reviving the Therapeutic PoolA community came together to raise $2.6-million to construct The Grace Hansen Therapeutic Pool.

 Over 20,000 patients have received warm-water aquatic therapy in the The Grace Hansen Therapeutic Pool during their recovery from brain or spinal injuries, severe arthritis, strokes or other neurological conditions.

 A Result of the Revitalizing Rehab campaign

 Patients find themselves in the QEII’s Nova Scotia Rehabilitation and Arthritis Centre under range of different circumstances such as a stroke, motor vehicle collision, surgical complications, or a long-term progressive neurological disease, like multiple sclerosis.
 Whatever the case, the conditions of many patients are life-altering and the road to recovery is often a challenging one.

-Initially built in 1977, the Rehabilitation Centre needed significant improvements to the patient experience by restoring the therapeutic pool which had closed and updating the Independent Living Simulation (ILS) Suites.
+Initially built in 1977, the Rehabilitation Centre needed significant improvements.
+Restoring the therapeutic pool, which had closed, and updating the Independent Living Simulation (ILS) Suites transformed the patient experience.

 This campaign immediately resonated with the community - donors saw the need and stepped up in a big way.